survivejs/react-book/manuscript/03_webpack_and_react.md

 Assuming we named our package as *babel-preset-survivejs-kanban*, we could then install it to our project as above and connect it with Babel configuration.
 Note the *babel-preset* prefix.
 The great advantage of developing a package like this is that it allows us to maintain shared presets across multiple, similar projects.

-The *Authoring Libraries* chapter goes into greater detail when it comes to npm and dealing with packages.
+The *Authoring Packages* chapter goes into greater detail when it comes to npm and dealing with packages.
 To make it easier for other people to find your preset, consider including `babel-preset` to your package keywords.

 ### Using Babel for Webpack Configuration